-It is only recently that Western societies separated sleeping space by age (children and adults).
+Only recently, Western societies separated sleeping space by age (children and adults).
 And it is only recently that the spaces between humans and animals have been completely separated.

-In fact, there are many cultures in which such cohabitation practices are natural.
+There are many cultures in which such cohabitation practices are natural.

 Most studies agree with the survey that there is a 50-50 split in co-sleeping with dogs and cats – the most common nighttime companions.